There are a few stigmas when it comes to being or having an only child.

 They are/will be selfish.

-But these characteristics aren’t reserved just for an only child.
-Any child can be lonely, spoilt and selfish.
+But these negative stereotypes aren’t reserved just for an only child.
+Any child can be lonely, spoilt and selfish or even have imaginary friends.
 I know a lot of it comes down to parenting, and we all do that differently.

 And while there are great reasons to have any number of children, there are also some disadvantages.
-So here are 15+ reasons why having and only child is the best decision you will make.
+So here are 15+ reasons why having an only child is a good idea and the best decision you will make.

 Financial reasons to have one child